sambanova/tokenizers/README.md

 # Tokenizers

-This repo contains pre-loaded tokenizers files for the following models:
+This repo contains pre-loaded tokenizers files from Hugging Face for the following models:

 - Meta-Llama-3-8B (with extended vocab)
 - Meta-Llama-3-8B-Instruct (with extended vocab)